In college, you’ll learn quickly that your success rides on your organization and time-management skills more than anything.

 Planning is the key to success.
 One of my favorite bloggers, Mattie James, always says, “If you’re making real-time decisions, you’re already a day late.”
 I couldn’t agree with this more from an academic and blogging standpoint.
-Know what’s coming and you’ll never be behind!
+Know what’s coming and you’ll rarely be behind!

-I’m so excited to officially start using my Ban.Do agenda today.
 Let me know which agenda you’re using and anything special you do with it in the comments!